webpack/webpack.js.org/src/content/configuration/other-options.md

 };
 ```

-This will force webpack to exit its bundling process.
+This will force webpack to exit it's bundling process.

 ## `cache`